-It appears that Alexandria’s more genteel eastern side — home to the museum and the main branch of the library, to the Jewish quarter and Alexander the Great’s tomb and the old Ptolemy palace complex (now the seat of the Roman provincial government in Egypt) — were particularly hard hit.
+It appears that Alexandria’s more genteel eastern side — home to the museum and the main branch of the library, to the Jewish quarter and Alexander the Great’s tomb and the old Ptolemy palace complex (now the seat of the Roman provincial government in Egypt) — was particularly hard hit.
 The Christian theologian Epiphanius, writing a few decades later, said that this part of the city was still “lying waste” even then.
-Thus this natural disaster, rather than the soldiers of Julius Caesar or the benighted Christian mobs of legend, may mark the real end of the museum and the main branch of the library, at least as physical structures.
-At a stroke, hundreds of thousands of books, collected painstakingly over the course of centuries and comprising the largest single collection of the ancient world’s learning, may have been lost forever.
-The wave may have carried Alexander’s hallowed corpse away with it as well, marking the unlikely end of this morbid artifact, for possession of which men had once been willing to go to war; his tomb too disappears without a trace from the historical record after this point.
-Without its museum and its library, without Alexander the Great, what was Alexandria?
-Just another provincial commercial center, another pale shadow of Rome and Constantinople.
-It all could have been rebuilt of course, but it seems there was no longer enough will to do so.
-Whatever glory was left to the eastern Roman Empire now resided in Constantinople.
+Thus this natural disaster, rather than the soldiers of Julius Caesar or the benighted Christian mobs of legend, may mark the real end of the museum and library.
+At a stroke, hundreds of thousands of books, collected painstakingly over the course of centuries and comprising the largest single collection of the ancient world’s learning, may have been lost forever; at any rate, we never hear of the library again after this date.
+The wave may have carried Alexander the Great’s hallowed corpse away with it as well, marking the unlikely end of this morbid artifact, for possession of which men had once been willing to go to war; his tomb too disappears without a trace from the historical record after this point.

-The authorities finally succeeded in driving the pagans out of their redoubt, executing on the spot all that they managed to capture.
+At last the Christian authorities succeeded in driving the pagans out of their redoubt, executing on the spot all that they managed to capture.
 The Christians then dragged all of the pagan statues they could find into the city center for mutilation and desecration.
-They burned the branch of the library located on the grounds of the Serapeum along with all of the precious texts inside, thus quite possibly completing the work of the tsunami in this respect.
-And then Theophilus ordered the Serapeum to be gutted and rededicated as a Christian cathedral.
+Theophilus ordered the Serapeum to be gutted and rededicated as a Christian cathedral.
 The Caesareum, Alexandria’s second biggest pagan monument, met the same fate soon after.

-One is tempted to say that the Alexandria of old — the multicultural Alexandria, open-minded city of learning — died with these events.
-Still, a single human death is sometimes oddly more poignant than a random natural catastrophe or even premeditated massacres like the ones I’ve just described.
-Such is perhaps the case with the story of Hypatia.
+One is tempted to say that the Alexandria of old — the multicultural Alexandria, open-minded city of learning — was dismantled irrevocably by the afore-described events.
+Still, a single human death sometimes drives home a point more poignantly than a mass tragedy.
+Such is perhaps the case with that of Hypatia.